South African Rugby Union

+The national championship is superseded by the international championship United Rugby Championship, which is played together with teams from Ireland and Wales, as well as two franchises each from Italy and Scotland.
+South Africa is represented by four franchises, which are managed by the SARU: the Bulls from Pretoria, the Lions from Johannesburg, the Sharks from Durban and the Stormers from Cape Town.
+Since the seasons overlap only slightly, many players are used in both professional leagues.

 History

 The South African Rugby Board was the rugby union governing body of white South Africans between 1889 and 1992.
 The governing of white and coloured rugby union was handled separately during South Africa under Apartheid.

-On 23 March 1992 the non-racial South African Rugby Union and the South African Rugby Board were merged to form the South African Rugby Football Union.
+In 1992 the non-racial South African Rugby Union and the South African Rugby Board were merged to form the South African Rugby Football Union.
 The unified body changed its name in 2005 to the current South African Rugby Union.

+Kamp Staaldraad

 The debacle of the 2003 World Cup saw the Springboks exit in the quarterfinals.
 Further, SARU experienced the scandal of Kamp Staaldraad, the training camp run by then-Boks coach Rudolf Straeuli.
+Reportedly, "naked players were crammed into foxholes and doused repeatedly with ice-cold water while the English national anthem and New Zealand's haka were played over and over again... [and] were also forced into a freezing lake in the early hours of the morning to pump up rugby balls under water and... when some players tried to get out they were ordered back into the water at gunpoint."
 Straeuli resigned, as did Rian Oberholzer, the managing director of South Africa Rugby (Pty) Ltd, the commercial arm of SARFU.
 Soon afterwards, SARFU president Silas Nkununu, facing a strong reelection challenge, withdrew from consideration for election.

+van Rooyen

 Brian van Rooyen was elected president of SARU in 2004.
 He soon became a highly polarising figure in South African sport, with detractors accusing him of financial shenanigans, favouritism, and general mismanagement.
 His management style was also widely perceived as autocratic.
 One of the major gripes against the Van Rooyen administration was the allocation of venues for the Springboks home test matches.
-The KwaZulu-Natal Union and the Free State Union did not receive a Tri Nations Test in either 2005 or 2006.
+The KwaZulu-Natal Union and the Free State Union did not receive a Tri Nations Test in 2005 or 2006.
 Both unions, vocal opponents of Van Rooyen, accused him of punishing them for their opposition.